 Paramedic Job Requirements and Job Outlook*

-Emergencies such as car crashes, natural disasters, and violence will continue to create demand for EMTs and paramedics.
-There will also continue to be demand for part-time, volunteer EMTs and paramedics in rural areas and smaller metropolitan areas.
+Employment of emergency medical technicians (EMTs) and paramedics is projected to grow 24 percent from 2014 to 2024, much faster than the average for all occupations.
+Emergencies, such as car crashes, natural disasters, and acts of violence, will continue to create demand for EMTs and paramedics.
+Demand for part-time, volunteer EMTs and paramedics in rural areas and smaller metropolitan areas will also continue.

-Growth in the middle-aged and elderly population will lead to an increase in the number of age-related health emergencies, such as heart attacks or strokes.
-This, in turn, will lead to an increase in the demand for EMTs and paramedic services.
-An increase in specialized medical facilities will require more EMTs and paramedics to transfer patients with specific conditions to these facilities for treatment.
+Growth in the middle-aged and elderly population will lead to an increase in age-related health emergencies, such as heart attacks and strokes.
+This increase, in turn, will create greater demand for EMT and paramedic services.
+An increase in the number of specialized medical facilities will require more EMTs and paramedics to transfer patients with specific conditions to these facilities for treatment.

 To prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.